BLANEY, RYAN BLANEY: .007 seconds decide Talladega's 1000bulbs.com 500

 That's all @Blaney needed to capture the 🏁 after 500 miles at @TalladegaSuperS. #NASCARPlayoffs pic.twitter.com/qYdH2Owf01

 The race began Sunday, but driving was suspended after 57 laps because of rain.
-The action restarted Monday, and three major wrecks during the day took out about two-thirds of the field, leaving 14 cars on the lead lap at the end.
+The action restarted Monday, and three major wrecks during the day took out more than half the field, leaving 19 cars on the lead lap at the end.

 A red flag stopped racing with six laps left.
 The race restarted with two laps remaining, leaving drivers essentially to sprint to the finish.